whearne/Data-Analyst-Survey-Power-BI/README.md

 # Data Professional Survey Dashboard
-This dashboard visualizes the results of a survey conducted with 630 data professionals, offering insights into their demographics, job satisfaction, salaries, and preferences.
+This dashboard visualises the results of a survey conducted with 630 data professionals, offering insights into their demographics, job satisfaction, salaries, and preferences.
 It is divided into several sections that provide detailed analysis of the survey responses.

 ## Key Metrics
 - **Number of Survey Takers**: 630